tanducmai/myportfolio/content/projects/list-module.md

 For example: Iterating over the list [1, 2, 3, 4]
 ![An exampe of iterating over a list](/images/list-module.png)
-Credit: Gaddis, T 2021, *Starting Out With Python*, 5th edn, Pearson.
+Credit: Gaddis, T 2021, *Starting Out With Python*, 5th edn, Pearson Education, Inc.

 ##### Aim of the Project
 Create a list module containing several common Python list methods and built-in